Natalya Pomoshchnikova-Voronova

 Natalya Voronova (Ната́лья Помо́щникова-Во́ронова, née Pomoshchnikova; born July 9, 1965) is a retired Russian sprint athlete who competed in the 100 and 200 metres for the Soviet Union and later Russia.
 A three time Olympian, she won an Olympic bronze medal in the 4 × 100 metres relay in 1988.
 She also won the 1992 World Cup 100 metres title, and a gold medal in the 4 × 100 metres relay at the 1993 World Championships.

 Born Natalya Pomoschnikova in 1965, she trained at Burevestnik in Moscow.
 In 1984 she won the Soviet Championship 100 m title (tied with irina Slyusar).
-Four years later, she competed for the Soviet Union at the 1988 Olympic Games held in Seoul, South Korea, where she finished sixth in the 100 metres final and won a bronze medal in the 4 × 100 meters relay with her team mates Lyudmila Kondratyeva, Galina Malchugina and Marina Zhirova.
+Four years later, she competed for the Soviet Union at the 1988 Olympic Games held in Seoul, South Korea, where she finished sixth in the 100 metres final and won a bronze medal in the 4 × 100 meters relay with her teammates Lyudmila Kondratyeva, Galina Malchugina and Marina Zhirova.
 In 1992, now competing under her married name of Voronova, she won the 100 metres at the IAAF World Cup in Havana and also finished second in the 200 metres behind Marie-Jose Perec.
 In 1993, she won a World Championship gold in the 4 × 100 m relay for Russia.
 She also finished sixth in both the 100 m and 200 m finals.
 At her second Olympics in 1996, she again finished sixth in the 100 metres final.
 She concluded her international career by competing at her third Olympics in 2000.

 She retired after the Olympic season in 2000.